stanulilic/stanleyulili.com-old/_posts/2020-05-11-Introduction-to-synchronous-and-asynchronous-programming-with-callbacks-in-javascript.md

 console.log('third'); // third
 ```

-While this behavior can be good sometimes, their circumstances such as the previous code where this behavior is not ideal.
+While this behavior can be good sometimes, there are circumstances such as the previous code where this behavior is not ideal.

 Imagine if `console.log('second')` and `console.log('third')` were function blocks handling different parts of a user interface unrelated to the `getData` function.
 With synchronous execution and javascript being single-threaded, the whole UI will come to a halt until the function `getData` finishes.
 As you can imagine, this would give a horrible and frustrating experience for users of the application.